fatmasevinck/enetLTS/paper/paper.md

 ![Examples of plot functions of deviances (left); diagnostic (right) for binary regression\label{fig:ResidDiagbinom}](JOSSbinomResidDiagNCI60.png)

 ## Example: Robust and Sparse Multinomial Regression \ (`family="multinomial"`)

 The fuit data set has been well-known in the context of robust discrimination studies.
 It contains spectral information with 256 wavelengths, thus is high-dimensional, for observations from 3 different cultivars of the same fruit, named D, M, and HA, with group sizes 490, 106, and 500.
-This data set is available in R package `rrcov` and it is taken into consideration to illustrate the functionality of the `enetLTS` model for multinomial regression.
+This data set is available in R package `rrcov` and it is taken into consideration to illustrate the `enetLTS` model for multinomial regression.

 ```R
 > # load data